 So what are some simple ways you can stay protected online without feeling exhausted?

-There are three easy and effective steps you can take to ward off 90 percent of the crap out there while also maintaining your sanity.
+There are four easy and effective steps you can take to ward off 90 percent of the crap out there while also maintaining your sanity.
 Without further ado:

 - Get a password manager.